- How do vitamin B12 and folic acid work together?

 Vitamin B12 and folic acid (also folate, vitamin B9) are very closely connected in the metabolism.
-Both play an important role together in methionine synthase; the conversion of dangerous homocysteine to methionine.
+Both play an important role together in the methylation cycle and the formation of S-adenosylmethionine (SAM), the most important methyl donor in the human body.
+Vitamin B12 and folic acid are joint cofactors of methionine synthesis: the conversion of harmful homocysteine into methionine.

-On the other hand, vitamin B12 cannot fulfill its role in the deconstruction of homocysteine without folic acid – the two vitamins are dependent on one another.
-Before we explore this relationship in detail, it is important first to touch upon the most important information regarding the role of folic acid.
+On the other hand, vitamin B12 cannot fulfil its role in the deconstruction of homocysteine without folic acid; the two vitamins are dependent on one another.
+Before we explore this relationship in further detail, it is important to first take a look at the most important information regarding the role of folic acid in the body.

 Folic Acid and Folate

-Since a lack of vitamin B12 also leads to a folic acid deficiency, vitamin B12 has a doubly important position in cell metabolism.
-Both vitamins fulfill important functions and are essential for maintaining health.
+Since a lack of vitamin B12 also leads to a folic acid deficiency, the former has a doubly important position in the cell metabolism.
+Both vitamins fulfil important functions and are essential for maintaining health.
 Folic acid is responsible for the following tasks: